LouisCE/warrior-path/README.md

 - **Bootstrap 5**: Chosen for its ease of use and mobile-first approach.
 - **Image consistency**: All images follow a clean and modern visual style.
 - **Alt attributes**: Support screen readers and visually impaired users.

-## Future Improvements

-- Fix footer overlap issue on very small mobile devices (<320px).
-- Add a blog or news section to keep members updated.
-- Improve SEO by adding meta descriptions and structured data.
-- Enhance accessibility by adding ARIA roles and landmarks.

 ## Lessons Learned